pschachte/wybe/WYBE.md

-If *name* is an infix operator symbol, you must surround it with backquotes, or declare the constructor with infix syntax, much like defining a function whose name is an operator, again with option parameter names:
+If *name* is an infix operator symbol, you must surround it with backquotes, or declare the constructor with infix syntax, much like defining a function whose name is an operator, again with optional parameter names:

 > `(`*param*`:`*type* *ctor* *param*`:`*type*`)`